dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentFillableNotEquals()`

-Checks if Eloquent model fillable fields are not equal to specified value:
+Check if an Eloquent model fillable fields are not equal to the specified value:

 ```php
 $this->assertEloquentFillableNotEquals(Post::class, ['title', 'body', 'publish_at']);